Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ![New Widget Object in Workspace Root](.../tut-paulstretch-root-has-new-widget.png)

-Since we want to control the FScape program with the Widget, we can already "link" them.
+Since we want to control the FScape program with the Widget, we have to "link" them.
 Use the drag-and-drop operation as before, this time dragging the FScape program onto the attribute map of the Widget program---you open the latter by selecting the Widget object and click on the wrench-button or use the keyboard shortcut <kbd>ctrl</kbd>-<kbd>;</kbd> (Mac: <kbd>cmd</kbd>-<kbd>;</kbd>).
 When dropping the FScape program